Savoy36/foodies-project/README.md

-# <center> Team Foodies </center>
+# Team Foodies
-##### <center> Yazeed Almuqwishi ~ Oliver Collins ~ Omar Mohammed ~ Jonathan Noranbrock ~ Savoy Smith ~ Alec Sobkoviak </center>
+##### Yazeed Almuqwishi ~ Oliver Collins ~ Omar Mohammed ~ Jonathan Noranbrock ~ Savoy Smith ~ Alec Sobkoviak

 > “We plan on revolutionizing the way people plan out meals”

 Our group, Team Foodies, plans on making an application that will curate recipes for the consumer based on selected

 The user will put within our app what kind of food they want (Thai, Chinese, Mexican, etc.), taste they are looking to satisfy (Tangy, Sweet, Sour, etc.), and price range.
 Once they select their options, we will run our created algorithm to parse and decide which unique recipes to curate for our user.
 The user will then have the recipe with all the ingredients needed, price range for each item, and how to make the meal.

 ---

 ## Risks Anticipated

 There are a few risks we expect, but plan on avoiding or minimizing as possible.
 One of problems we already seem to face is lack of experience with

 ---